ClementineOldfield/barrio-rails-app/README.md

 We were tasked to create a two-sided marketplace as an assessment for Coder Academy´s second term.

 The product was to incorporate authentication and authorisation systems, file uploading capability (images),a payment system, and the appropriate gems.
+It was then to be deployed to Heroku or AWS.

-Working within the specifications provided, we decided to
+Working within the specifications provided, we decided to build a community focused, "Trading Post"-like application.

-The application had to be deployed to Heroku or AWS.

 #### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

-Barrio buddes to satisfy the very specific need of locally stablish entrepreneurs to have a **close set of customers**.
-It aims to **increase their success opportunities**, therefore **encouraging entrepreneurship within the regular population** and **supporting local wealth**.
+Barrio (the Spanish word for Neighbourhood) aims to satisfy the very specific needs of locally established businesses & entrepreneurs that have a close set of customers whose needs are location-dependent.
+It aims to **increase their success opportunities**, therefore **encouraging entrepreneurship within the regular population** and **supporting local economy**.

 Because *what is given to the citizens, returns to society*.

-## Functionality / features

-lorem ipsum
+#### 3. Describe the project you will be conducting and how your App will address the needs.

+We are developing a two-sided marketplace which will connect local businesses and potential customers, and we want it to **ensure an in person relationship** between them.
+That is the reason why a fundamental part of out application has to do with location, as the user is only shown the offers within a certain radius from their home address.

+For this solution to be successful and useful, we plan to implement both the Google Maps Javascript API and the Geocoding API from Google.
+A map will output the nearest to the user offers, and the dashboard will display a list of them, also taking into account the launch date.
+Rails structure will be crucial for both objectives as well.

+That way, the interested buyer will **easily meet the seller** in the address the latter has set up for that purpose.

+Furthermore, each user will have their own profile page where they can share some information about themselves and the products they offer to the public.
+In addition, there will be an in-app messaging system, so that **buyer and seller can agree on the time and the manner** of completing the exchange.

+Everything will be carried out under the helpful knowledge that **payments will be done safely** with a third party service thanks to Stripe.

+To allow the user to keep track of the products (listings) they are interested in and would like to access in the near future, we will implement a favourite option for each offer.
+The favourite listings will be accessible from the user's dashboard.

 ## Tech stack